musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 description: A practical guide to building infrastructure and automation for predictive and generative AI projects on Azure.
 img: ml_cover.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [ai, mlops, devops, kubernetes, azure-machine-learning, platform-engineering]
+tags: [ai, mlops, devops, kubernetes, azureml, snowflake, argo]
 ---

 Our camera rolls are digital graveyards of forgotten photos.
 While taking a picture is effortless, creating one worthy of sharing requires a keen eye and thoughtful editing.
 Similarly, in AI, the initial thrill of a working prototype is like that quick snapshot.
 But the journey to production where it must perform reliably for users is where the real work begins.